suxxus/hello-smile/README.md

 **Gte Motive Vehicle Representation**
 =======
-**Module for graphic representation of parts in a dynamic composition** *This component allows the visualization of a graphical composition of the vehicle.*
+**Module for graphic representation of parts in a dynamic composition.**

+*This component allows the visualization of a graphical composition of the vehicle.*

 Supported on the following operating systems